 Are you taking the necessary steps to avoid chip recutting due to inefficient chip evacuation?
 If not, your thread may fall out of tolerance.
 Opt for a strategy that includes coolant, lubricant, and tool retractions.

-Just looking at a threading tool can be confusing – it is sometimes hard to conceptualize how these tools are able to get the job done.
+Just looking at a thread milling tool can be confusing – it is sometimes hard to conceptualize how these tools are able to get the job done.
 But with proper understanding of call, methods, and best practices, machinists can feel confident when beginning their operation.